basementuniverse/jsonpad-realtime-js/README.md

 # jsonpad Realtime API connector

+> DEPRECATED
+> This was designed for the old (~2015) version of jsonpad, which has since been rebuilt from the ground-up.
+This repo no longer works.

 This is a Javascript connector for the [jsonpad](https://jsonpad.io) Realtime API, which allows you to get realtime updates when lists and items change.

 See the [jsonpad Realtime API Documentation](https://jsonpad.io/docs-realtime) for more information on the jsonpad Realtime API.